Kumki (film): Music

 The soundtrack album and background score is composed by D. Imman, in his third collaboration with Prabhu Solomon after Lee (2007) and Mynaa (2010).
 The album has seven numbers written by Yugabharathi with three karaoke versions.
 The soundtrack album was released by Sony Music on 1 August 2012, which coincided with an audio launch event held at Sathyam Cinemas in Chennai, where Rajinikanth, Kamal Haasan and Suriya, amongst other celebrities in the film's cast and crew, participated in the function.
 Kamal Haasan unveiled the audio CD and handed the first copy of the album to Rajinikanth and Suriya.

-The soundtrack album received mostly positive reviews from critics as well as audience.
-Behindwoods gave the album a rating of 3.5 out of 5 and stated "The Imman - Prabu Solomon combo has come up with another huge winner.
-There are tasteful melodies spread across the album while one nice foot tapping number is there as well".
-Indiaglitz gave 3 out of 5 and summarised "All the 10 numbers make 'Kumki' a jumbo album".
-Milliblog gave a comment "Imman is firmly consolidating his form through Kumki!"
-Music Aloud gave 7 out of 10 to the album and stated "Couple of damp squibs, but otherwise impressive soundtrack from D Imman."

 Release

 The film's distribution rights were acquired by K. E. Gnanavel Raja, under his banner Studio Green.
 The film was initially scheduled to release on 13 November 2012, coinciding with Diwali, but due to post-production works and also due to the release of Vijay-starrer Thuppakki and Silambarasan-starrer Podaa Podi, the release was postponed to 14 December 2012.
 Kumki along with Gautham Vasudev Menon's Neethaane En Ponvasantham, were scheduled to release on the same day.
 Both becoming the most anticipated films of the year, because of the success of the soundtrack.

 On 1 December, the makers confirmed the release date on the said before date.
 Two days before the release of Kumki along with Neethaane En Ponvasantham, the advanced bookings for the first weekend were sold out.
 The film was dubbed in Telugu as Gajaraju, and was released simultaneously on the same date.
 Post-release, the makers has shot three climax scenes and planned to change the tragic climax with an alternate positive climax of the film, as the audiences were not happy over the film's ending.
 However, the climax of the film remained unchanged.